 - 1. A minimum of 30 days prior to the end of the withdrawal period, you are required to submit written notification to the Program Director of the date you intend to return to the PAS Program or to request an extension. - 2.
-If you fail to return on the agreed-upon date, you will be considered to have permanently withdrawn from the PAS Program. - 3.
-Your re-instatement is contingent upon your meeting all following conditions: A. Meet University requirements for return. - B. Successfully complete the following testing, courses, or certifications by [DATE]: - i) [OUTLINED AS NECESSARY] - C. Submit the following to the PAS Program Director: - i) Current attestation of the PAS Program's Technical Standards, and - ii) Current PAS Program-required vaccinations/titers. - D. The PAS Program Director will arrange a meeting between you and the Physician Assistant Studies Program Reinstatement Committee to discuss your return. - i) The PAS Program Reinstatement Committee will make a recommendation regarding your return to the full faculty. - ii) The full faculty will vote to reinstate you or deny your reinstatement.
-The vote requires a majority. - iii) The PAS Program Reinstatement Committee's recommendation and full faculty vote reserve the right to deny reinstatement of a student even if the requirements for reinstatement have been completed. - 4.
+If you fail to return on the agreed-upon date, you will be considered to have permanently withdrawn from the PAS Program.
+If you later desire to return, you will have to reapply to the Program and meet all admission requirements at that time. - 3.
+Your re-instatement is contingent upon your meeting all following conditions: - A. Meet University requirements for return. - B. Successfully complete the following testing, courses, or certifications by [DATE]: - i) [OUTLINED AS NECESSARY] - C. Submit the following to the PAS Program Director: - i) Current attestation of the PAS Program's Technical Standards, and - ii) Current PAS Program-required vaccinations/titers. - D. The PAS Program Director will arrange a meeting between you and the Physician Assistant Studies Program Reinstatement Committee to discuss your return. - i) The PAS Program Reinstatement Committee will make a recommendation regarding your return to the full faculty. - ii) The full faculty will vote to reinstate you or deny your reinstatement.
+The vote requires a majority.

+- iii) The PAS Program Reinstatement Committee's recommendation and full faculty vote reserve the right to deny reinstatement of a student even if the requirements for reinstatement have been completed. - 4.
 Please note that this withdrawal will result in a delay in your graduation and may incur additional fees and tuition expenses. - 5.
-A leave of absence/withdrawal is granted for a specific time but is not to exceed 12 months.

-- A. Multiple interrupted leaves of absence/withdrawals shall not exceed 18 months. - B. To request an extension of a leave of absence/withdrawal, you must submit a written notification requesting and explaining the need for the extension to the PAS Program Director. - 6.
+A leave of absence/withdrawal is granted for a specific time but is not to exceed 12 months. - A. Multiple interrupted leaves of absence/withdrawals shall not exceed 18 months. - B. To request an extension of a leave of absence/withdrawal, you must submit a written notification requesting and explaining the need for the extension to the PAS Program Director. - 6.
 Per Program policy, a copy of this form will be recorded in your student file.